download

 It will be another uphill race for the Italian rider.

-"Rubens Barrichello is already from BAR.
+"Rubens Barrichello is already at BAR.
 He signed a contract for 2006 and 2007".

 fotor_2023-7-19_18_37_23-fotor-2023071918384.jpeg

-"Why don’t you ask to Piquet?"
+"Why don’t you ask Piquet?"

-Already done, swears it’s all true
+Already done, he swears it is all true.

 "I have nothing to add to what I've always said.
 I have a contract that binds me to Ferrari until the end of 2006.
 If one invents something, then everyone believes it to be true.
 Now I'm announcing that Michael is going to Red Bull and tomorrow I'll read about it in the paper".